-(C) Written statements and witnesses.
+(D) Written statements and witnesses.

-The respondent and the complainant, in charges involving sexual misconduct, may submit a written statement, invite relevant factual witnesses to attend, invite character witnesses to submit written statements, ask questions of witnesses called by others, and will be notified of potential witnesses to be called.
-The respondent and the complainant must submit a list of potential witnesses to the hearing body at least two business days prior to the hearing.
+The respondent and the complainant, in charges involving sexual misconduct, may submit a written statement, invite relevant factual witnesses to attend, ask questions of witnesses called by others, and will be notified of potential witnesses to be called.
 The university may present witnesses as well as question those presented by the respondent and the complainant.